ArcanaPath

 Four of Swords in Health

-Upright: The card most literally about recovery — sleep, convalescence, the body's own ceasefire honoured.
+Upright: The card most literally about recovery — sleep, convalescence, the body's own ceasefire honored.
 Reflective only, not medical advice.

 Reversed: Rest resisted until the body schedules it unilaterally.
 Choose the pause before it chooses you.
 Reflective only, not medical advice.